Von Hippel–Lindau disease: History

 The German ophthalmologist Eugen von Hippel first described angiomas in the eye in 1904.
 Arvid Lindau described the angiomas of the cerebellum and spine in 1927.
 The term Von Hippel–Lindau disease was first used in 1936; however, its use became common only in the 1970s.

 Notable cases

-Some descendants of the McCoy family (involved in the Hatfield-McCoy feud of Appalachia, USA) are presumed to have VHL.
+Some descendants of the McCoy family (involved in the Hatfield–McCoy feud along West Virginia–Kentucky border in the US) are presumed to have VHL.
 In an article appearing in the Associated Press, it has been speculated by a Vanderbilt University endocrinologist that the hostility underlying the Hatfield–McCoy feud may have been partly due to the consequences of Von Hippel–Lindau disease.
-The article suggests that the McCoy family was predisposed to bad tempers because many of them had a pheochromocytoma which produced excess adrenaline and a tendency toward explosive tempers.
+The article suggests that the McCoy family was predisposed to bad tempers because many of them had a pheochromocytoma that produced excess adrenaline and a tendency toward explosive tempers.
+An update of the Associated Press article in 2023 carries more details.

 Nomenclature

-Other uncommon names are: angiomatosis retinae, familial cerebello-retinal angiomatosis, cerebelloretinal hemangioblastomatosis, Hippel Disease, Hippel–Lindau syndrome, HLS, VHL, Lindau disease or retinocerebellar angiomatosis.
+Other uncommon names are: angiomatosis retinae, familial cerebello-retinal angiomatosis, cerebelloretinal hemangioblastomatosis, Hippel Disease, Hippel–Lindau syndrome, HLS, VHL, Lindau disease and retinocerebellar angiomatosis.